Criminal Defense Lawyer in Sarasota County, Florida

 What to Do If You’ve Been Arrested

 The police are invested with power to protect our cities and towns and to maintain order.
 Unfortunately, sometimes this power is abused.
 If you’ve been arrested, it is important to understand your rights under the law.
 First of all, it is important to remember that if you are being arrested, you have the right to remain silent.
 Officers can record anything you say and anything you say can later be used against you in court.
-If you’re facing arrest, your best option is to remain silent until you can seek the advice and counsel of a criminal defense lawyer.
+If you’re facing arrest, your best option is to remain silent until you can seek the advice and counsel of a criminal defense lawyer, such as a Suffolk County criminal lawyer.
 Next, you have the right to refuse to consent to any search of your person, your property (car), or home.
 Additionally, the American Civil Liberties Union reminds individuals that if they are not under arrest, they have the right to calmly leave.
 An officer can detain you for questioning, but following questioning, the officer has to either make the choice to let you go or arrest you.
 An officer is not allowed to move you or restrain you unless you are officially and lawfully arrested.

 Finally, if you are arrested, you have the right to seek the representation of a lawyer.
 As soon as you are arrested, do not answer questions asked of you.
 Instead, calmly and politely ask for a lawyer.
 The American Civil Liberties Union also reminds individuals that when they are arrested, they have certain responsibilities.
 Individuals should remain calm and polite, should not obstruct the police, or lie.
 Finally, remember the details about your arrest.
 Your criminal defense lawyer will need these details to make sure that the officer who detained and arrested you had proper probable cause to stop and arrest you.
 The officer is also required to identify himself or herself if you are being arrested.
 If the officer who arrests you fails to do so, or fails to read you your Miranda rights, your criminal defense lawyer may be able to argue in court that your arrest wasn’t on lawful grounds.
 Any information, evidence, or other statements gathered during an unlawful arrest won’t be admissible in court.
 It is important that you seek a criminal defense lawyer as soon as possible after you have been arrested so that your lawyer can help you build the strongest defense possible.
 The Law Offices of Michael M. Raheb understands proper police protocol and we fight diligently to ensure that your rights are protected at all stages of the legal process.